lukeocodes/git-fire-drill/README.md

-Incase of fire, commit and run.
+Incase of fire, commit, push and run.